-- To validate fingerprints of all untrusted computers at once, select the Untrusted node in the inventory pane and click Trust All on the ribbon.
+- To validate fingerprints of all untrusted machines at once, select the Untrusted node in the inventory pane and click Trust All on the ribbon.
 Alternatively, you can right-click the Untrusted node and select Trust all.

 - To validate a fingerprint of a specific computer in the list, select the necessary computer in the working area and click Trust on the ribbon.
 Alternatively, you can right-click the computer and select Trust.

 If the SSH public key fingerprint of a Linux host is changed, Veeam Backup & Replication places this host in the Unavailable folder.
 To be able to use this server, do the following:

 - Right-click the Linux server and select Properties.

 - In the SSH Connection step of the Edit Linux Server wizard, click Apply.

 - In the pop-up dialogue window, click Yes to confirm that you trust this server.

 - Click Finish to close the wizard.